cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/labs/bundle-composition.md

 A configuration bundle may consist of the following YAML file types:

 - **bundle** (required) - This file is an index file that describes the bundle, references the other files in the bundle and must be named `bundle.yaml`.
+Any files not listed in this file will not be included in the controller bundle.
 - **jcasc** (optional) - This file contains the Jenkins configuration (global configuration, credentials), as defined by the Jenkins [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
 - **plugins** (optional) - This file contains a list of all the plugins that should be installed on the controller.
 Plugins that are not in the CloudBees Assurance Program (CAP) should be added via a Plugin Catalog.
 - **catalog** (optional) - This file defines the catalog of versioned plugins outside of the CloudBees Assurance Program (CAP) that are available for installation on the controller.
 An optional location can also be specified for plugins that are not available in the standard update centers.